brother/gleshys/README.md

 * [ ] Does object storage call the identifier "key" or "id".
 Minor clean up.
 * [ ] Use shellspec?
+* [ ] Propose to expose the session timeout timestamp in user/details

 # License